Blue Demon

 Near the end of his career Muñoz introduced Blue Demon Jr. to the wrestling world, who despite being promoted as the son of Blue Demon, did not actually share a blood connection to Muñoz; he was later claimed to be the "adopted son".
 Muñoz's actual son owns the trademarks to the name "Blue Demon", while Blue Demon Jr. owns the trademark to the "Blue Demon Jr." name.
 Consejo Mundial de Lucha Libre (CMLL) honors the legacy of Blue Demon by holding the Leyenda de Azul ("The Blue Legend") tournament at irregular intervals.
-He was voted into the Wrestling Observer Newsletter Hall of Fame in 1996 as part of the inaugural HOF selection.
+He was chosen for the Wrestling Observer Newsletter Hall of Fame by Dave Meltzer in 1996 as part of the inaugural HOF selection.

 Early life

 Alejandro Muñoz Moreno was born October 12, 1922, in García, Nuevo León, Mexico.
 He was the child of farmers and was the fifth of twelve children.
 At a young age, Alejandro dropped out of school and moved to Monterrey, where his uncle gave him a job working on the National Railroad.
 His co-workers gave him the nickname 'Manotas', referring to his large, powerful hands.